This country-specific Q&A provides an overview of Lending & Secured Finance laws and regulations applicable in Germany.

 In general, income of a foreign lender will not become taxable in Germany solely because of a loan to or guarantee and/or grant of security from a German company.

 An exception may apply to interest payments to foreign lenders on loans which are secured by German real estate (or heritable building rights or ships).
-Such payments are subject to tax under German domestic laws (please see above), but Germany’s taxing right is frequently excluded under applicable tax treaties.
+Such payments are subject to tax under German domestic laws (please see question 14 above), but Germany’s taxing right is frequently excluded under applicable tax treaties.

 Moreover, the income of a foreign lender can become taxable in Germany if it is allocable to a German permanent establishment (including a permanent representative) of that lender.

 Are there any tax incentives available for foreign lenders lending into your jurisdiction?

 No (but in most cases, the interest payments received by foreign lenders are not subject to German tax, as set out above).